1. What is micromanagement in the workplace?

 While not illegal, micromanaging constitutes workplace bullying if left unchecked.
 It has been linked to low job satisfaction and high employee turnover.
 Micromanagers risk straining workplace relationships.

 So, why do bosses micromanage in the workplace?
 They do so because it keeps teams accountable.
 However, it can also create a toxic workplace culture that places more emphasis on controlling what everyone is doing than trusting and supporting them to achieve goals.
 Down the line, micromanagement also poses health risks to workers, such as hypertension, performance anxiety, and heart disease.

 If you recognize that you have become a micromanager or are becoming one, know that it's not too late to ease away from micromanagement and to transition into being a leadership coach.

 The difference?
 A coach invites their team to question processes and is open to suggestions for process improvement.
-A leadership coach gives recognition and credit where it’s due, and encourages self-governance and individual accountability for results.
+A leadership coach gives recognition and credit where it's due and encourages self-governance and individual accountability for results.
 Bring about this change by collaborating with your workforce.
-Share goals and establish context and expectations so that your teams do not feel left out decisions.
-Trust is a two-way street, and meeting your team in the middle ensures you are managing them with the firmness of an authority figure and understanding of an empathetic leader.
+Share goals and establish context and expectations so that your teams do not feel left out of decisions.
+Trust is a two-way street, and meeting your team in the middle ensures you are managing them with the firmness of an authority figure and the understanding of an empathetic leader.

 According to sources, there are two reasons supervisors micromanage -